gigachad80/Gwencat-LAN/README.md

 gwencat-lan -r 192.168.1.100 -p 4444 -t 120 largefile.iso
 ```

-## 📊 Performance Tips
+### 📊 Performance Tips

 - **Buffer Size**: Optimized 32KB buffer for best performance
 - **Progress Updates**: Limited to 100ms intervals to avoid overhead
 - **Network Timeout**: Auto-scales to 10x connection timeout for transfers
 - **Large Files**: Use `-progress` flag to monitor long transfers

-## 🔄 Auto-Detection Logic
+### 🔄 Auto-Detection Logic

 Gwencat-LAN automatically determines mode based on file existence:
 - **File exists** → Send mode (connects to remote IP)
 - **File doesn't exist** → Receive mode (listens for connections)
 - **Override**: Use `-mode` flag to force specific behavior

-## 🤔 Why This Name?
+### 🤔 Why This Name?

 Initially, I thought of "goncat" (combining "Go" with "netcat"), but that name was already taken.
 During development, I somehow remembered the "Lucky Girl" episode featuring Gwendolyn from Ben 10, and since this program is designed specifically for LAN (Local Area Network) usage, I named it **Gwencat-LAN**.
-The name reflects both the nostalgic reference and the tool's LAN-focused functionality.
+The name reflects both the Go based implementation of netcat but only for file transfer and the tool's LAN-focused functionality.
 I also have a WAN version of this utility, so the LAN suffix helps distinguish between the two variants.
+Also logo of this is similar to lucky irl mask 😉

-## 🙃 Why I Created This
+### 🙃 Why I Created This

 I developed Gwencat-LAN to solve the common frustration of transferring files between different systems (especially Windows to Linux running inside VM) without relying on external services, complex setup procedures, or slow protocols.
 The development was driven by a few specific reasons: